 A renewal is the process during which all eligibility factors subject to change are reexamined and a decision is made if eligibility should continue.
-The group's continued
+The group's continued eligibility depends on its timely completion of a renewal.
+Each renewal results in a determination to continue or discontinue eligibility.

 The first required eligibility renewal for a Medicaid case is 12 months from the certification month except for cases open with a deductible.
-A renewal is not scheduled for a case that did not meet its deductible unless someone in the case was open for Medicaid.
+A renewal is not scheduled for a case that did not meet its deductible unless someone in the case was open for

+Medicaid.
 For cases that did meet the deductible, the renewal date is six months from the start of the deductible period.